Services We Offer:

 Maintaining Permanent Resident Status and Applying for Citizenship

 It may seem that a simple application to renew a green card or become a Citizen is uncomplicated and does not require an attorney, but do you know if your law violation, your travel, or your financial situation could make you ineligible?
 If you are not, your Immigration fee will not be refunded and you could put yourself at risk of being placed in Immigration Proceedings.
-Wendy can provide the advice you need to be sure you are successful and safe.
+Wendy and Bertha can provide the advice you need to be sure you are successful and safe.

 Refugee Family Cases